-I am a terrestrial ecologist, broadly interested in the interface between ecology and animal behavior, as well as the role of individual-level behavior in shaping group-, population-, or community-wide processes.
+I am a terrestrial ecologist broadly interested in the interface between ecology, plant and animal behavior, and their application to conservation strategies.
+My work often focuses on the role of individual-level behavior or life-history strategies in shaping group-, population-, or community-wide processes.

 Currently, I am a Postdoctoral Associate with Walt Koenig at the Cornell Lab of Ornithology and our work focuses on seed production of oaks as well as seed predation and dispersal by corvids and woodpeckers.

-I am also a Research Associate with the Smithsonian Conservation Biology Institute, where I collaborate with Scott Sillett and Brandt Ryder on a long-term research project on the ecology and behavior of island scrub-jays, endemic to Santa Cruz Island, and their role in the reproductive strategies and restoration of oaks on California's Channel Islands.
+As a Research Associate with the Smithsonian Conservation Biology Institute, I collaborate with Scott Sillett and Brandt Ryder on a long-term research project on the ecology and behavior of island scrub-jays, endemic to Santa Cruz Island, and their role in the reproductive strategies and restoration of oaks on California's Channel Islands.

 I enjoy communicating science to small and large audiences, ranging from school kids to scientific peers.
 Together with the UC Santa Barbara's Office of Education Partnerships and the Smithsonian Institution, I mentor students through the Smithsonian Scholars Program and spear-head an annual STEM outreach camp.
 Finally, I am a scientific consultant for an advertising campaign and nature shows.